Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 5. Images of products are a truthful representation of the offered products.
 The entrepreneur cannot guarantee that the displayed colors exactly match the real colors of the products.

 6. Each offer contains such information that it is clear to the consumer what rights and obligations are connected to the acceptance of the offer.
-This concerns in the
+This concerns in particular

 special:- the price including taxes;